wayneIBM/vpc-on-classic/errors.md

 The security group contains one or more rules referencing a remote security group.
 Use `GET /v1/security_groups/{id}/rules?version=2019-05-31&generation=1` or `ibmcloud is security-group-rules` to view the rules.
 The 'remote' field will specify any remote security groups.
 Try again after deleting or editing the remoting rule.

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic) or the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} or the [Using Security Groups document](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-using-security-groups).

 ## security_group_remoting_rules_per_sg_exceeded
 **Message**: Exceeded limit of remoting rules per security group.

 Adding another rule refering to a remote security group would exceed the limit of remoting rules per security group.
-The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas).

 ## security_group_rules_per_sg_exceeded
 **Message**: Exceeded limit of rules per security group.

 Adding a rule would exceed the limit of rules per security group.
-The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas).
 Evaluate your strategy and consider creating another security group.

 ## security_group_sgs_per_interface_exceeded
 **Message**: Exceeded limit of security groups per interface.

 Attaching this interface to another security group would exceed the limit of security groups per interface.
-The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas){: new_window}.
+The quotas per resource are specified in [Quotas and limits for VPC](/docs/vpc-on-classic?topic=vpc-on-classic-quotas#security-groups-quotas).
 Evaluate your strategy and consider adding rules to an existing security group.

 ## security_group_type_code_invalid_protocol
 **Message**: An 'icmp' type/code was given, but the requested protocol was not 'icmp'.
 Set the protocol to 'icmp' or specify a port range.

 Only rules with an 'icmp' protocol have a type and code.
 Rules with 'tcp' or 'udp' protocols have a port range.
-For further information on security group rule configurations, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic).
+For further information on security group rule configurations, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## security_group_vpc_default
 **Message**: Cannot delete the default security group for a VPC.